Breaking the gridlock in Mixture-of-Experts: Consistent and Efficient Algorithms: Experiments

 \section{Experiments}

-In this section, we empirically validate our algorithm in various settings and compare its performance to that of EM.
+In this section, we empirically validate our algorithm in various settings and compare its performance to that of EM on both synthetic and real world datasets \footnote{Codes are available at this repository \href{https://github.com/Ashokvardhan/Breaking-the-gridlock-in-MoE-Consistent-and-Efficient-Algorithms}{MoE codes}.}.
+In both the scenarios, we found that our algorithm consistently outperforms the existing approaches.
 For the tensor decomposition in our \prettyref{algo:regressrecov}, we use the Orth-ALS package by \cite{orthals}.
-In all the experiments, we first draw the regressors $\{\ba_{i}^\ast\}_{i=1}^k$ i.i.d uniformly from the unit sphere $\mathbb{S}^{d-1}$.
+In all the synthetic experiments, we first draw the regressors $\{\ba_{i}^\ast\}_{i=1}^k$ i.i.d uniformly from the unit sphere $\mathbb{S}^{d-1}$.
 The input distribution $P_{\bx}$ and the generation of $\bw_i^\ast$'s are detailed for each experiment.
 Then the labels $y_i$ are generated according to the true $k$-MoE model in \prettyref{eq:kmoe} for linear activation.
-Experiments with non-linear activations are provided in \prettyref{app:additionalexp}.
+Additional experiments in this setting with non-linear activations are detailed in \prettyref{app:app_synthetic_data}.
+Experiments with real world data are provided in \prettyref{sec:real_data}.